AngelJC03/Data-Structures/README.md

 This repository is going to be dedicated to custom standard data structures.
 Within these data structures, I will feature an understanding of the algorithms for traversals, removals, searching, and inserting methods.
 I will also be featuring multiple sorting algorithms, such as bubble sort, merge sort, quick sort, etc.

-My purpose in writing custom data structures is to strengthen my understanding in the algorithms used within the programs.
-This will help further develop my problem solving skills and approaches when I encounter one.
+My purpose in writing custom data structures is to strengthen anyones understanding in the algorithms used within the programs.
+This will help further develop anyones problem solving skills and approaches when encountering a problem that requires a certain algorithm.

 The following data structures will be implemented in this repo: